CitizenLabDotCo/citizenlab/front/docs/README.md

 ### Fixed
 - Project moderators can no longer see draft projects they don't moderate in the project listing.
 - The content and subject of the emails used to share an input (idea/issue/option/contribution/...) do now include the correct input title and URL.
+- Sharing new ideas on facebook goes faster

 ## 2021-06-11